Peter Mitchell (cyclist)

 Peter Mitchell (born 12 January 1990 in London, England) is an English track cyclist, specialising in the individual and team sprints.
 In 2009, he was named in the Team Sky+ HD track cycling team alongside names such as Chris Hoy and Victoria Pendelton.

 In November 2012 it was announced that Mitchell was joining the British paralympic cycling squad as a pilot for the tandem events.
 Mitchell teamed up with Paralympic gold medallist and multiple world champion Neil Fachie for the 2013 British National Track Championships, where they were second in both the kilo time trial and the 200-metre flying start time trial for mixed blind/visually impaired competitors.
 In addition he scored a solo second place in the sprint, being defeated in the final by Jason Kenny.

 Fachie and Mitchell continued their partnership for the 2014 UCI Para-cycling Track World Championships in Aguascalientes, Mexico.
 The pair won the gold medal in the tandem 1km time trial, and broke the world record set by Fachie and Barney Storey at the 2012 Paralympics by setting a time of 59.460 seconds, becoming the first tandem pairing to clock a sub-minute time for the kilo time trial.
 They subsequently won a second gold in the tandem sprint.

+He returned to track cycling and at the 2024 British Cycling National Track Championships and won the national sprint title.